-New National leader Judith Collins plans portfolio changes in first act in new role
+Judith Collins new National leader: Winston Peters claims Todd Muller had 'serious breakdown'

 • Barry Soper: Judith Collins should have been elected as National leader two years ago

-Speaking to media this morning, Collins said she would be "talking to Michael today".
+Collins said she would be "talking to Michael today".

 "We'll be getting some information on that and then I'll be making a call," she told RNZ.